If you are young and reading this, you are owed an apology.

-According to the United Nations’ Intergovernmental Panel on Climate Change (IPCC) report released late last year, if humanity doesn’t find a way by 2030 to stop global temperatures from rising to 2 degrees above the pre-industrial levels, we could be facing the end of our coral reefs and other major ecosystems.
+According to the United Nations’ Intergovernmental Panel on Climate Change (IPCC) report, if humanity doesn’t find a way by 2030 to stop global temperatures from rising to 2 degrees above the pre-industrial levels, we could be facing the end of our coral reefs and other major ecosystems.

 This scenario seems bleak, yeah?